Save Big on Cyber Monday! Up to 40% Off

 How to generate a random number between 1 and 10

-In the example, we are going to generate a random number between 1 and 10 in SQL Server.
-It should be noted that the random decimals to be returned will be greater than 1 and less than 10 but will not be equal to 1 or 10.
+In this example, we are going to generate a random number between 1 and 10 in SQL Server.
+Note that the random decimals to be returned will be greater than 1 and less than 10 but will not be equal to 1 or 10.

 where 10 is the maximum value in the range, while 1 is the minimum value.